 Calla sees an eclectic mix of clients of all ages.
 She strives to develop a strong therapeutic relationship with each individual and explore difficult thoughts and feelings in a warm, open environment.
 Her Chelsea office is conveniently located by the 9th Street metro station.

-Alienation – Navigating issues stemming from disconnection and isolation
+Loneliness – Navigating issues stemming from disconnection and isolation

 Anxiety – Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)